 Prior Learning Assessment Program

 Bucks County Community College (Bucks) recognizes that students enter the College from a variety of backgrounds and experiences, some of which may involve college-level learning.
 The College is committed to providing pathways for students to proceed along smooth transitions without delays, duplication of courses, or loss of credit.
-As such, College maintains a Prior Learning Assessment (PLA) Program in order that students will be afforded the assessment methods by which they can document their college-level learning and pursue equivalent credit toward courses in their Program of Study.
+As such, the College maintains a Prior Learning Assessment (PLA) Program in order that students will be afforded the assessment methods by which they can document their college-level learning and pursue equivalent credit toward courses in their Program of Study.

 There are limitations to the total number of equivalent credits earned through PLA that students can use toward their degree or certificate at Bucks, based upon the College’s graduation residency policy.
 The nontraditional ungraded credits that can be used toward a Bucks degree or certificate include all equivalent credit awarded through PLA (marked as CL, CX, and/or LE on the Bucks transcript where the grade would go) in addition to any Advanced Placement (marked as AP on the Bucks transcript where the grade would go), Military equivalent (marked as ME on the Bucks transcript where the grade would go) and Transfer credit (marked as TR on the Bucks transcript where the grade would go) brought into Bucks.